-The is one of a number of so-called fficers of Parliament to promote and uphold values and practices considered important to Canadian democracy.
+The Chief Electoral Officer is one of a number of so-called officers of Parliament who are appointed to promote and uphold values and practices considered important to Canadian democracy.
 Their offices carry out duties assigned to them by statute.
-They are accountable to Parliament and report to one or both the House of Commons and the Senate, but they are also support individual Canadians ensuring fairness and integrity in public life.
-In the case of EC, its role is to ensure free and fair elections.
-As discussed below, a number of mechanisms in design and operation are meant to ensure that independence, especially from the government of the day, is balanced with accountability to Parliament.
+They are accountable to Parliament and report to one or both of the House of Commons and the Senate, but they are also tasked with supporting individual Canadians by ensuring fairness and integrity in public life.
+In the case of Elections Canada, its role is to ensure free and fair elections.
+As discussed below, a number of mechanisms in its design and operation are meant to ensure that independence, especially from the government of the day, is balanced with accountability to Parliament.

-The method of appoint the reflects the search for an appropriate balance.
+The method of appointing the Chief Electoral Officer reflects the search for an appropriate balance.
 Following consultation with the opposition parties in Parliament, the government forwards to Parliament the name of a nominee for the position.
-Appointment takes place a resolution of the House of Commons method diff from that of other fficers of Parliament who are appointed by the Cabinet.
-When the present was appointed in 2007, he appeared before the House of Commons Standing Committee on Procedure and House Affairs to answer questions from embers of Parliament.
+Appointment takes place after a resolution of the House of Commons is passed, a method that differs from that of other officers of Parliament, who are appointed by the Cabinet.
+When the present Chief Electoral Officer was appointed in 2007, he appeared before the House of Commons Standing Committee on Procedure and House Affairs to answer questions from members of Parliament (MPs).

-While the position of is no longer a lifetime appointment, it still has a long tenure – until age 65 or upon resignation. can be removed from office for cause by the Governor General on address of the Senate and House of Commons his is the same as the procedure for remov a judge of the Supreme Court of Canada.
-There have been six since the position was created in 1920.
+While the position of Chief Electoral Officer is no longer a lifetime appointment, it still has a long tenure – until age 65 or upon resignation.
+The Chief Electoral Officer can be removed from office only for cause by the Governor General on address of the Senate and House of Commons; this is the same as the procedure for removing a judge of the Supreme Court of Canada.
+There have been six Chief Electoral Officers since the position was created in 1920.
 Both the rank as a deputy department head and salary of a Federal Court judge are fixed in legislation.
-The current , Marc Mayrand, was appointed to the position in 2007e was formerly a law professor and federal public servant. he past four ha 20 years leads to a great deal of stability within the organization and consistency in the approach to electoral administration.
+The current Chief Electoral Officer, Marc Mayrand, was appointed to the position in 2007; he was formerly a law professor and federal public servant.
+The past four Chief Electoral Officers have held the position for an average of 20 years, a duration that leads to a great deal of stability within the organization and consistency in the approach to electoral administration.

-MandatePowersResponsibilities
+Mandate, Powers and Responsibilities

-primary mandate is to be prepared to conduct a federal general election or by-election at all times.
-Within the -year legal mandate of , the call of an election is at the discretion of the Governor General on the advice of the rime inister. fixing the dates of national elections was passed into law in May 2007.
-While this law may introduce some degree of predictability in planning for electoral events, it did not change the rules allow the rime inister to dissolve Parliament and neither the October 2008 or the May 2011 national election was held on the scheduled date indicated by the law.
-In addition to its responsibility for administering the Canada Elections Act, also conducts referendums according to the Referendum Act.
+Elections Canada’s primary mandate is to be prepared to conduct a federal general election or by-election at all times.
+Within the five-year legal mandate of Parliament, the call of an election is at the discretion of the Governor General on the advice of the prime minister.
+An Act to amend the Canada Elections Act, fixing the dates of national elections, was passed into law in May 2007.
+While this law may introduce some degree of predictability in planning for electoral events, it did not change the rules that allow the prime minister to dissolve Parliament, and neither the October 2008 nor the May 2011 national election was held on the scheduled date indicated by the law.
+In addition to its responsibility for administering the Canada Elections Act, Elections Canada also conducts referendums according to the Referendum Act.